Focus Areas and Task Teams

 Our knowledge task team produces our online magazine and facilitates webinars and surveys.

-TOURISM – Trail Tourism, Travel and Sustainable Trails
+TRAILS & TOURISM – Trail Tourism, Travel & Trail Destinations

 Trail tourism is at the heart of the adventure travel industry.
 This travel sector continues to grow globally, and requires a solid sustainable trail management approach to support it.